 - Quality is created by people

-Kensapuu's seven modern CNC units form the backbone of Kensapuu's extensive collection.
+Kensa's seven modern CNC units form the backbone of Kensa's extensive collection.

-A wood router cuts the furniture door's shape from MDF board using various programmes and bit techniques.
+A wood router cuts the furniture door's shape from MDF board using various programmes and blade techniques.
 The door models and materials of today often pose challenges for the wood router and its operator.
-A furniture door may look simple on the surface, and yet have required numerous work stages already in CNC tooling.
-Production planning of new models for the wood router together with supervisors forms a counterbalance to serial production.
+A furniture door may look simple on the surface, but it requires numerous work stages in CNC milling.
+Planning new models for the wood router together with supervisors brings variety to serial production.

-The strengths of Kensapuu's finishing production line are efficiency, uniform quality and friendliness to the environment.
-During my shift, nearly a thousand doors, all of which must pass quality control, have their surfaces coloured.
+The strengths of Kensa's finishing line are efficiency, uniform quality and environmental friendliness.
+During my shift, nearly a thousand doors, all of which must pass quality control, are painted.
 A furniture door goes through the painting line a minimum of five times, which will leave three coats of paint on the front and two coats on the back.
 Deep-cut models have even more coats of paint.

-Regularly changing membrane patterns add spice to working with a membrane press.
+Regularly changing Premium foil colors add spice to working with membrane press.
 The Wemhöner membrane press enables the use of thick quality membranes, which creates freedom of choice in the collection.
-Membrane patterns are manufactured in Germany and Japan, where the environment is highly valued.
+Membrane patterns are manufactured in Germany and Japan, where environmental matters are of great importance.

-The membrane is attached to the blank door by vacuum and high temperatures.
-Membra pressing finishes off the attachment of a membrane; the membrane is reheated and pressed onto the door by a heat conductive Membra membrane.
+Foil is attached to a door blank by vacuum and high temperature.
+Membra pressing finishes off the attachment of a foil to a door blank; the foil is reheated and pressed onto the door by a heat conductive Membra.

 The packing of furniture doors is one of the most important stages of production.
-It ensures that the shipment reaches the end customer correctly and fully intact.
+It ensures that the shipment reaches the end customer undamaged.
 Packing methods vary by customer, so my job requires precision and speed.
-Developing packages and increasing customer requirements ensure that I won’t suffer from boredom in the future.
+Developing packing materials and different customer requirements keep me alert and mean that my job is varied.

 Certificates such as the M1 certificate are proof that we care about the environment and indoor air quality.

-Our packaging materials have been awarded the Rinki trademark, which indicates that Kensapuu bears its producer responsibility.
+Our packaging materials have been awarded the Rinki trademark, which indicates that Kensa bears its producer responsibility.